luciencd/alexatutorial/README.md

 Extra details:

-Build tool to create all the files necessary in Alexa skills kit (as slot value possibilities can be dynamic)
+Build tool to create all the files necessary in Alexa skills kit (as slot value possibilities can be dynamic, courses change every year)